-If you want to visit this lovely islan with your significant other or simply by yourself, there are many ways to do so from town Zadar or Pašman island.
+If you want to visit this lovely island with your significant other or simply by yourself, there are many ways to do so from town Zadar or Pašman island.

 There are many water taxis departing from of the marinas closest to the island (Marina Kornati, Sangulin, Sukostan , Preko and ACI Marina Zut).
 There are also many private operators or charter services, which are quite popular as they provide also other means of transportation you can choose from.
 If you wish to indulge a bit more, you can take a full day cruise to the island and several other places.

-The price depends on the experience you choose, the number of locations you'l visit besides the Love Island and the number of people involved.
+The price depends on the experience you choose, the number of locations you'll visit besides Love Island and the number of people involved.

 There you have it - a list of Croatian islands that are usually overlooked, but still easy to reach and different is so many ways.There is much to learn and explore on each of them, but something is the same - the chance to really connect with the local nature, culture and people.

-Give it a try and visit at least one.
+Give it a try and visit at least once.
 We assure you, you will fall in love!